decoded-cipher/resource-server/README.md

   - DOWNLOAD button

 **Note:**

-- [ ] Autocomplete feature for the Searchbar is very much essential
-- [ ] Drag 'n' Drop option for effective File Upload is more preferable
-- [ ] Using Illustrations (Instead of Images) as backgrounds is appreciated
+  - Using Illustrations (Instead of Images) as backgrounds is appreciated

 ### **Backend**

-**Home Page**
+- [ ] **Home Page**
-- [ ] Searchbar must assist with autocomplete feature
+  - Searchbar must assist with autocomplete feature
-- [ ] Searches for filenames in the SQL database
+  - Searches for filenames in the SQL database

-**Upload File Page**
+- [ ] **Upload File Page**
-- [ ] Drag 'n' Drop feature
+  - Drag 'n' Drop feature (By default, autofill the name field)
-- [ ] Upload files of any sizes (Various types)
+  - Upload files of any sizes (Various types)
-- [ ] Rename the file as that of the name provided (By default, current file name becomes the index for search)

-**Upload File Page**
+- [ ] **Download File**
-- [ ] List down the resources along with DOWNLOAD button to download the file
+  - List down the resources along with DOWNLOAD button to download the file